spacecloud-io/space-docs/content/security/_index.md

 weight: 6
 ---

-Security is a crucial part of building cloud native apps.
+Security is a crucial part of building cloud-native apps.
 We take security so seriously that we are close to being paranoid about it.

 ## Overview

-Space Cloud provides powerful and flexible mechanisms to secure your apps/services at both the layers:
+Space Cloud provides powerful and flexible mechanisms to secure your apps/services at both layers:

 - Application layer (L7)
 - Platform layer (L4)